RiseGaming/Takistan-Life-Rules/README.md

 1. Follow traffic laws.
 Violators may be removed from Blufor.
 2. No compensation owed to Civs who intentionally obstruct responding police vehicles.
 3. Use marked vehicles unless undercover.
+4. Must place any War Vehicles into the garage unless War / Martial Law is active.

+> [!IMPORTANT]
+> War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.

 ### Drugs/Gangs